JeffHughes/BrowserBasedLESS/README.md

 <button class="btn btn-primary" style="display: block; margin: 5px">Normal Button</button>
 ```

-No pre-processors.
+Suck it SASS/LESS; No pre-processors required.

-###Libarary Features
+###Library Features
 - Allow CSS classes to {bless} (suedo-inherit) other classes
 - Validate site-specific CSS usage with meaningful errors

-####{BLESS}ed items
+####{Bless}ed items
 {Bless}ed items have style sheet selectors that are {bless}ed with the classes of other selectors.
-It works a lot like inheritence.
-But, it's not really inheritence, we're just adding classes at run-time.
+It works a lot like inheritence; kinda-sorta like a mixin.
+But, it's not really either, we're just adding classes at run-time.

 ```